saud-learning-services/instructions-and-other-templates/docs/running-instructions.md

       > 💡 Note that every project has their own `environment.yml` file so it's important to make sure you select the right one.
 You can always ensure you have the right script by checking the name field after importing the yml file

+      > 🧪 If using the setup-test you'll want to navigate to the **setup-test** folder you cloned earlier

    1. Select **Import** and wait for installation to complete
       > 💡 This may take some time (upwards of 20 minutes)